microspectrometer/dev-kit-2020/doc/embedded-c-design.md

     - [ ] add unit tests for SpiSlaveInit
         - cli and sei build well with avr-gcc
         - do these cause problems when unit testing?
+        - yes
+        - so I stub them to ignore them in testing
+        - how do I test that a lib .c function calls a static function?
     - [ ] split common Spi stuff from SpiSlave into a Spi lib

 # keyword const is required for avr-gcc optimal assembly